-Conveniently, the nutrition information for each meal is available on Home Chef’s website.
-Therefore, I could view it before ordering.
+The nutrition information for each meal is conveniently available on Home Chef’s website.
 It was also printed on the front of the recipe card for easy referencing during meal prep.

 The calorie range for the meals I chose (without choosing low-carb or low-calorie) was 550 to 750.
-The sodium content was greater than 1500 milligrams per serving on all meals I ordered, which is more than half of the recommended intake, of 2300 milligrams, for an entire day.
+The sodium content was greater than 1,500 milligrams per serving, which is more than half of the recommended intake of 2,300 milligrams per day.
 Unfortunately, saturated fat and fiber content were not listed.

 RELATED: Sun Basket Review

 New Home Chef features